ejgallego/coq-lsp/README.md

 ### Suggestions / Search panel

-## Roadmap

-For now the main focus of the project to write clean and maintainable code, and to provide a smooth user experience.

-A core goal at this stage is to provide feedback upstream so the Coq API can be tailored to provide a good interactive experience.

-For the planned first release, we hope to provide a reasonable implementation of core LSP features, editor support in VS Code.

-### Code organization

-`coq-lsp` consists of several components:

-- `coq-serapi`: [vendored] improved utility functions to handle Coq AST
-- `coq`: Utility library / abstracted Coq API.
-This is the main entry point for communication with Coq.
-- `fleche`: incremental document processing backend.
-Exposes a generic API, but closely modelled to match LSP methods
-- `lsp`: small generic LSP utilities, at some point to be replaced by a generic lib
-- `controller`: LSP controller, a thin layer translating LSP transport layer to `flèche` surface API.

 ## Building the Server

 To build the server, you'll need and environment with the dependencies